-A third scripture that is often used in the defense this doctrine is the passage in Romans chapter 8:35-39.
+A third scripture that is often used in the defense of this doctrine is the passage in Romans chapter 8:35-39.
 "Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written, for thy sake we are killed all the day long; we are accounted as sheep for the slaughter.
 Nay, in all these things we are more than conquerors through him that loved us.
 For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord."
 (Rom 8:35-39) The argument used here is that once we have been saved, there is nothing that can separate us from God.
-But just for a moment, let us take a look at the things that Paul lists: tribulation, distress, persecution, famine, nakedness, peril, sword, death, life, angels, principalities, powers, things present or things to come.
+But let us take a look at the things that Paul lists: tribulation, distress, persecution, famine, nakedness, peril, sword, death, life, angels, principalities, powers, things present or things to come.
 There is one thing missing from this list - sin!
 Paul never mentions sin because it is written, "But your iniquities have separated between you and your God, and your sins have hid his face from you, that he will not hear."
 (Isaiah 59:2) Sin is the one thing that will separate you from God.

-To think that you can sin and somehow God will overlook it is a dangerous folly.
-4) They Shall Never Perish Another argument that I have heard a lot comes from John 10:27-29.
+They Shall Never Perish Another argument that I have heard a lot comes from John 10:27-29.